t3moses/Crews/README.txt

 Crew assignment

-assignment.py assigns available sailors to available boats for a specific event date.
+assignment.py assigns available sailors to available boats for future event dates.

 Assignment is governed by two classes of assignment rules: mandatory rules and discretionary rules.